Afghan spy chief resigns after fallout with president

 In an angrily worded post on Facebook that appeared before the resignation letter was made public, Nabil made clear his frustration with efforts to work with Pakistan, which many in Afghanistan accuse of controlling the Taliban.

-He said the blood of innocent people spilled in recent attacks was "the same colour as the red carpet we trod like a catwalk".
+He said the blood of innocent people spilt in recent attacks was "the same colour as the red carpet we trod like a catwalk".

 (Writing by James Mackenzie; Editing by Robert Birsel; Editing by Tom Heneghan)